shabith/windows-bash-config/README.md

 this helpful to get you started on your way to becoming a bash shell commander.

-@SkilStak we assume *everything* we use comes from one of four places:
+At SkilStak we assume *everything* we use comes from one of five places:

 1. The operating system (think ISOs and VMs)
 2. A package manager (think `apt-get` and `dpkg`)
 3. A git repo (think, well, `git`)
 4. A cloud storage service (think Dropbox or Google Drive)
+5. A personal USB drive that has been backed up to a computer.

 Anything worth keeping is in one of those places (or should be) and anything not in one of these four places should be considered